thinktandem/tandem/docs/manifesto/roadmap.md

 * A document that expresses the various phases of the project management life cycle
 * A spreadsheet that lists our start states
 * Enumerating the responsibilities of each role at Tandem
+* A project estimation spreadsheet
+* An initial sales campaign for a service product

 #### Product Goal: Monetize Lando